volodymyrhudyma/blog/content/blog/2020-06-11-add-redux-with-typescript-to-your-react-applicaton-june-2020.md

 They must have a `type` property that indicates the type of action being performed.

-Types should typically be defined as string constants in a larger projects to keep your codebase clean, but it's also good to use just a string literals.
+Types should typically be defined as string constants in larger projects to keep your codebase clean, but it's also good to use just a string literals.

-In our project we'll extract them into separate file named `src/store/counter/actionTypes.ts`.
+In our project, we'll extract them into a separate file named `src/store/counter/actionTypes.ts`.

 Put the following content inside of this file: